Use of cluster bombs

 In January and February 2016, the Syrian-Russian joint military operation included the use of cluster bombs in at least 14 attacks that killed or injured dozens of civilians.
 In June and July 2016, at least 47 cluster bomb attacks were documented.

-Bentween 30 September 2015 (when Syria and Russia began their joint offensive) and 14 December 2015, cluster munitions were used on at least 20 occasions.
-At least 35 civilians, including five women and 17 children were killed and dozens injured by cluster munitions, according to a report by Human Rights Watch - a member of the Cluster Munition Coalition.
+Between September and December 2015, cluster munitions were used on at least 20 occasions.
+At least 35 civilians, including five women and 17 children were killed and dozens injured.
 The cluster munitions were manufactured in the former Soviet Union or Russia.

 Between July 2012 and July 2014, Syrian forces used at least 249 cluster munitions in 10 of Syria’s 14 governorates.
 The actual number is most probably much higher as not all remnants have been recorded.
-At least seven types of cluster munitions, including air-dropped bombs, dispensers fixed to aircraft, and ground-launched rockets, and at least nine types of explosive submunitions were used between 2012-2014.
+At least seven types of cluster munitions, including air-dropped bombs, dispensers fixed to aircraft, and ground-launched rockets, and at least nine types of explosive submunitions were used.